metno/anemoi-regional-tutorial/tutorial/training.markdown

 tags: anemoi
 ---

-In this tutorial, we will train an Anemoi model.
-A pre-requisite is that you have set up aifs-mono and its dependencies.
+In this tutorial, we will train a regional Anemoi model.
+A pre-requisite is that you have set up aifs-mono and its dependencies and that you have available an ERA5 O96 dataset and a MEPS 10km dataset.

 ## Configuration Options
 The first step is to change the configuration options, which are located in